 President of the University of the People, Shai Reshef said: “We believe that the best way to integrate refugees into their new countries is by letting them complete their degrees in local universities.
 We are thrilled to partner with the University of Edinburgh.”

-This collaboration, among our other high profile academic partnerships with NYU and UC Berkeley, illustrates our high-quality academic degrees as we work towards the mission of democratizing education.
+This collaboration, among our other high profile academic partnership with NYU, illustrates our high-quality academic degrees as we work towards the mission of democratizing education.

 Together, we will work towards opening the gates of higher education to students from adverse backgrounds, overcoming socioeconomic, political, geographic or environmental challenges.